google/brax/docs/release-notes/next-release.md

 * Add adaptive learning rate to PPO.
 Desired KL is sensitive to network initialization weights and entropy cost and may require some tuning for your environment.
 * Add loss metrics to the PPO training logger.
 * Add `donate_argnums` to brax PPO to somewhat mitigate repeated graph captures when using MJX-Warp.
+* Add `normalize_observations_mode` to PPO to allow using EMA for running statistics instead of Welford.
+EMA is more stable for longer training runs.
+* Fix bug in PPO training metric logging frequency for multi-GPU devices.